otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 export default prisma;
 ```

-The `PrismaClient` class is used to create a new instance of the **Prisma Client**.
+The `PrismaClient` class is used to create a new instance of the Prisma Client.
 The instance is then exported for use in other files.
-This is a design pattern called the **Singleton Pattern**.
-It ensures that there is only one instance of the **Prisma Client** throughout the application.
+This is a design pattern called the Singleton Pattern.
+It ensures that there is only one instance of the Prisma Client throughout the application.

 ---